bkeroack/elita/doc/app.rst

    :type rolling_deploy: boolean ("true"/"false")
    :jsonparam string body: JSON object containing list of gitdeploys

    Create a group.
 You must supply a JSON-encoded list of gitdeploys in the body of the request.
+The "gitdeploys" key can either be a flat list of strings (unordered) or a list-of-lists (ordered).
+See :ref:`Group Explanation <group-explanation>` for details.

    *Example JSON*: